matomatical/AI-games/2019-chexers/project/README.md

 ## Battleground client usage

-To play a game of *Chexers* against another team's program using the online battleground.
+To play a game against other teams' program using the online battleground.

 To play a game using the battleground client, invoke it as follows, ensuring that